Science of yoga: Scope

 Yoga as exercise is defined by Merriam-Webster as "a system of physical postures, breathing techniques, and sometimes meditation derived from [traditional] Yoga but often practiced independently especially in Western cultures to promote physical and emotional well-being".

-The science journalist William Broad notes that yoga has "wide health benefits", and defines the scope of the science of yoga as to "better understand what yoga can do and better understand what yoga can be".
+The science journalist William Broad defines the scope of the science of yoga as to "better understand what yoga can do and better understand what yoga can be".
 He distinguishes "the modern variety" which is his subject from the Haṭha yoga that formed "in medieval times".
-Denise Rankin-Box, editor of Complementary Therapies in Clinical Practice, one of several Elsevier journals that publish papers on the effects of yoga (among other matters), offers the definition "research addressing the impact of yoga on health and wellbeing."
-Ann Swanson, an educator and yoga therapist, writes that "scientific principles and evidence have demystified so much of the practice" of yoga; her book on the Science of Yoga is principally about the anatomy of yoga asanas, with a chapter on the relationships of the body's systems (anatomy and physiology) to yoga.
+Denise Rankin-Box, editor of Complementary Therapies in Clinical Practice, an Elsevier journal that publishes papers on the effects of yoga, offers the definition "research addressing the impact of yoga on health and wellbeing."
 Psychiatric researchers such as Michaela Pascoe have addressed the effect of yoga on measures of psychological stress and depression.

 Broad notes the "diffuse nature of the existing science" with pieces of the metaphorical jigsaw puzzle of scientific knowledge of what yoga actually achieves held in many laboratories around the world.
 The picture is, Broad writes, confused by the "predatory behaviour" of commercial ventures intent upon promoting themselves; but is being clarified by the American National Institutes of Health, which began funding scientific research into yoga in 1998, leading to reliable reports of studies of yoga's effects on different conditions.

 Physical effects

 Skeleton and joints

-Yoga helps to keep bones and joints in a healthy state.
-In particular, it helps to maintain bone strength; it also helps to maintain both joint mobility (range of motion), and joint stability.
-It improves posture, muscular strength, coordination and confidence (reducing anxiety), all of which reduce the risk of injury and bone fracture, and which may therefore be helpful to people with conditions such as osteoporosis.
-On the other hand, yoga, like any other physical activity, can result in injury; headstand (Sirsasana), shoulder stand (Sarvangasana), and lotus position (Padmasana) are the asanas most often reported as causes of injury.
-Ann Swanson offers three reasons why yoga may be safer than many sports, namely that it is often slow; it encourages awareness in the moment; and it stresses doing no harm (ahimsa).
+There is no good evidence that yoga has a beneficial effect on bone mineral density or overall skeletal health in adults.
+Yoga, like any other physical activity, can result in injury; headstand (Sirsasana), shoulder stand (Sarvangasana), and lotus position (Padmasana) are the asanas most often reported as causes of injury.
+A 2015 systematic review of yoga's safety, based on randomised controlled trials, found that it was "as safe as usual care and exercise".
 The American National Institutes of Health advise practising with a qualified instructor to reduce the chance of injury.